dev-dpoudel/apbs-gateway-wiki/docs/serviceRequests.md

 ![transaction lists](images/transaction_lists.png)

-At first glance, list of transaction may be confusing, bu note that for each transaction:
+At first glance, list of transaction may be confusing, however note that for each transaction:
 * Amount is withdrawn from source account
 * Tariff Charge is Withdrawn
 * Amount is deposited on destination account